sagorbrur/sagorbrur.github.io/nlp_blog/classification_seq_labeling.md

 ```
 ### Type of Text Classification
 - __Topic Classification__

-  Topic classification predict a topic from an input sentence or text

-  For example:

   Topic classifcation predict a topic(like food, sports, music) from an input sentence or text